sabatinim/sabatinim.github.io/_posts/2021-11-25-test_boundaries.md

         stmt.close()
     }
 ```

-This technique is called [contract test](https://blog.thecodewhisperer.com/permalink/getting-started-with-contract-tests) and is very useful when we have to define a specific behaviour in our codebase and we have different implementation of it.
-In this case I have defined loadEmployees behaviour between my domain code and my infrastructure code and I have different implementations tested.
-It's very useful if we want to have in memory implementation of external 'port' and use them in our acceptance test (super fast!!!).
+You know, this trick I'm pulling off is called
+a [contract test](https://blog.thecodewhisperer.com/permalink/getting-started-with-contract-tests).
+It's like our secret
+sauce when we need to lay down the law for specific behavior in our code.
+Especially handy when we've got different
+implementations floating around.

+So, what's cooking here?
+I'm defining the loadEmployees behavior between my domain code and the infrastructure code.
+It's like setting the rules of engagement.
+And the cool part?
+I'm testing different implementations to make sure they
+play nice.
+It's the go-to move if you want to throw in an in-memory implementation of an external 'port' and speed up
+those acceptance tests.
+Quick and snappy!

 ## Docker && Docker Compose
-Now it's time to move to infrastructure part.
-I need a DBMS mysql instance and a jvm maven runtime where my kotlin test code can run.
-These containers have to communicate each other.
+Now it's time to move to the infrastructure part.
+I need a DBMS MySQL instance and a JVM maven runtime where my Kotlin
+test code can run.
+These containers have to communicate with each other.
-This is the docker compose file configuration I used:
+This is the docker-compose file configuration that I used:

 ``` yaml
 services: